-Yorkshire Sculpture Park is inviting audiences to try a brand-new web app called ‘Sculpture Cam’ as they explore the Park in Wakefield, West Yorkshire.
+Yorkshire Sculpture Park iand The Space are inviting audiences to try a brand-new web app called ‘Sculpture Cam’ as they explore the Park in Wakefield, West Yorkshire.

 New web app Sculpture Cam allows visitors to Yorkshire Sculpture Park to experience and interact with sculptures from literally every angle, and then create, save and share 3D animations across social media.

 Using photogrammetry – the science of making measurements from photographs – the team at YSP created 3D scans of 10 sculptures around the Park, including works by Barbara Hepworth, Henry Moore and Sophie Ryder.
 Each scan comprises 120 silhouettes which form a 360-degree rotation.

 Audience research demonstrated that visitors to the Park were using their mobile smartphones to capture images of sculptures, then sharing these moments on social platforms like Instagram and Facebook.
 Seeking to respond creatively to this behaviour, YSP and its partners, dutch interactive design studio Moniker, supported by The Space created the web app which uses 3D creative technology in an outdoor environment.

 Visitors simply go to sculpture.cam on their phone or tablet once they get to the Park and hunt for the sculptures using the GPS prompts provided.
 Once they find the sculpture, they are presented with one of the silhouettes of the artwork which they must try and capture precisely using their camera.